umutpiri/TechnologiFileSystem/README.md

 A simple Java Servlet web application that able to search files and folders in the file system.

-Before starting the application DataSource should be configured in context.xml with a resource as shown below:
+Before starting the web application DataSource should be configured in the context.xml with a resource as shown below.
 ```
 <Resource name="connpool" auth="Container" type="javax.sql.DataSource"
         username="" password="" driverClassName="org.postgresql.Driver"